DenisYaroshevskiy/algorithm_dumpster/README.md

 The solutions is based on: https://stackoverflow.com/a/36951611/5021064 <br/>
 This was also very instrumental: https://stackoverflow.com/questions/18971401/sparse-array-compression-using-simd-avx2

-Input - a mask obtained from mm::movemask.<br/>
 Output: a pair: <br/>
- 1) compressed array of indexes where bits were true, followed by zeros.
+ 1) compressed array of indexes where bits were true, followed by zeros. <br/>
- 2) popcount of the input mask - computed as a by-product and is a very useful thing when <br/>
+ 2) popcount of the input mask - computed as a by-product and is a very useful thing when using compress.
-    using compress.

 _TODO_: This is purely an mm hand written code, that doesn't get generated from python. <br/>
 I need to figure out what do I do with code like that - probably mm should become it's own <br/>
 stand alone folder and this should go there.
 It's not really a part of the pack interface.

 _TODO_: there are various tradeoffs for using lookup tables vs computation, I need to measure those after implementing remove_if.

-_TODO_: can probably do better, using a supplied type.

 `compress_store_unsafe/compress_store_masked`